vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/jdbc-template.md

     + }
     ```

-    This is the gradle task executed by the pipeline to migrate
+    This is the Gradle task executed by the pipeline to migrate
     your test database.

 1. Review the `build.gradle` file below to verify your datasource